psychemedia/storytelling-notes/fairy_midwife.md

 VI.
 Beddgelert, Drws y Coed, etc.

-The best living authority I have found on the folk-lore of fieddgelert, Drws y Coed, and the surrounding district, is Mr. William Jones, now of Llangollen.
+The best living authority I have found on the folk-lore of Beddgelert, Drws y Coed, and the surrounding district, is Mr. William Jones, now of Llangollen.
 He has written a good deal on the subject in the Brython, and in competition essays for various literary meetings in Wales.
 I have one such essay of his, together with the *Brython*, before me, and I have, besides, had a number of letters from him, most of which contain some additional information.
 To meet the rule laid down by the editor of the *Cymmrodor*, I have asked Mr. Jones to give me a little of his own history.
 This he has been kind enough to do; and, as I have so far followed no particular order in these jottings, I shall now give the reader the substance of his letters in English, as I am anxious that no item should be lost or be inaccessible to English students of folk-lore.
 What is unintelligible to me may not be so to Max Müller er or Andrew Lang.

 ...